kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 ---
-title: Build Your Own Addon
+title: Make Your Own Addon
 ---

 A KubeVela addon is a collection that can contain the following two types of files；